worldamazing/plan/docs/benefits-all.md

 1. **Non-Essential Corporations**: Companies that do not provide essential services to humanity.
 1. **Private Property Ownership for Essentials**: Individual ownership of essential services and resources.
 1. **Charities and NGOs**: Non-profits and non-governmental organizations providing basic services.
-1. **Advertising**: Commercial advertising for non-essential goods and services.
 1. **Debt**: Personal and corporate debt structures.
 1. **Taxation**: Traditional forms of taxation to fund government services.
 1. **Landlords and Rental Markets**: Private ownership of rental properties.